 However, also keep in mind that not all actions created on your site are performed by humans, and not all the data you collect is going to be legit.
 Therefore, it’s recommended that you have a layer of security on your site and vet your leads with an email validator tool.
 This way you don’t let garbage data in the front door.

-What Web Actions Are Worthy Enough to Trigger a Behavioral Targeting Email?
+4 Web Actions That Are Worthy Enough to Trigger a Behavioral Targeting Email

 Once you’ve started collecting visitor data from your ecommerce platform or website, it’s time to put that information to use in your email marketing by creating more engaging emails.
 A good engagement email has three main components.
 It is timely, personal, and action-based (or triggered).
 According to the numbers, 39% of digital marketers claim that automatically sending emails based on behavior is most effective.
 Not all things tracked are going to be important enough to justify sending an email, but, once you put some rules in place, you are going to be able to start automatically speaking to what your customer’s heart desires.
 The following actions are usually worthy of a triggered email in response: